FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-The Measurer component is tasked to perform Trials, the Controller component is tasked to select Trial Durations and Loads, the Manager component is tasked to pre-configure everything and to produce the test report.
+The Measurer component is tasked to perform Trials, the Controller component is tasked to select Trial Durations and Loads, the Manager component is tasked to pre-configure involved entities and to produce the test report.
 The test report explicitly states Search Goals (as Controller inputs) and corresponding Goal Results (Controller outputs).

+The Manager invokes
+{::comment}

+    [MB49]: Invoke?
+            Maybe better to clarify what is actually meant by "calls".

+    [VP]: Mention function calls in first sentence of this subsection.

+    [MK]: done.
+    [MK]: Edited.

+{:/comment}
+a Controller once,
+{::comment}

+    [MB50]: Is there only one?
+Always?
+            Include a provision to have many

+    [VP]: Add a sentence about one search.
+          Complete test suite may perform multiple searches, using maybe different controllers

+    [MK]: Not sure what you mean.
+It already says “stopping conditions”, implying there are many.

+{:/comment}
-The Manager calls the Controller once, the Controller keeps calling the Measurer until all stopping conditions are met.
+and the Controller then invokes the Measurer repeatedly until every stopping condition is satisfied.

-The part where Controller calls the Measurer is called the Search.
-Any activity done by the Manager before it calls the Controller (or after Controller returns) is not considered to be part of the Search.
+The part during which the Controller invokes the Measurer is termed the Search.
+Any work the Manager performs either before invoking the Controller or after Controller returns, falls outside the scope of the Search.

 MLRsearch Specification prescribes regular search results and recommends their stopping conditions.
+{::comment}

+    [MB51]: Does this also cover "abort" (before completion) to handle some error conditions?
+            Or this is more a "stop execution"?

+    [VP]: Add sentences about regular exits, irregular errors and user aborts?

+    [MK]: Stop execution of the search.

+{:/comment}
 Irregular search results are also allowed, they may have different requirements and stopping conditions.

 Search results are based on Load Classification.
-When measured enough, any chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal, respectively.
+When measured enough, a chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal.

-For repeatability and comparability reasons, it is important that all implementations of MLRsearch classify the Load equivalently, based on all Trials measured at that Load.
+For repeatability and comparability purposes, it is important that all implementations of MLRsearch classify the Load equivalently, {::comment}

+    [MB52]: Do we have taxonomoy/means to make that equivalence easy to put in place?

+    [VP]: Add links to Goal Result or Load Classification.
+          But maybe this sentence is not needed in this subsection?

+    [MK]: It is covered in Sections 4.6.2 Load Classification and 6.1 Load Classification Logic and 6.4.3 Load Classification Computations.

+{:/comment}
+based on all Trials measured at that Load.

 When the Relevant Lower Bound is close enough to Relevant Upper Bound